Ecodev/graphql-doctrine/README.md

 By default all PHP scalar types and Doctrine collection are automatically detected and mapped to a GraphQL type.
-However if some getter return custom types, such as `DateTime`, or a custom class, then it will have to be configured beforehand.
+However if some getter return custom types, such as `DateTimeImmutable`, or a custom class, then it will have to be configured beforehand.

 The configuration is done with a [PSR-11 container](https://www.php-fig.org/psr/psr-11/) implementation configured according to your needs.
 In the following example, we use